Sean-XinLi/Fondations-of-Machine-Learning/README.md

 # Fondations-of-Machine-Learning
-some projects for remembering, including Regression (RBF kernel),Regularisation (L1 &amp; L2) , EM-algorithm,EHD, Classify images of handwritten symbols in neural network
+some projects for remembering, including Regression (RBF kernel),Regularisation (L1 &amp; L2) , EM-algorithm with K-folds,EHD, Classify images of handwritten symbols in neural network

 I am a graduate student of Electrical and Computer engineering department in University of Florida.